Stonefish Fish

 Stonefish Attack Do Stonefish Attack Humans?

 Stonefish do not attack humans.
-Its venomous dorsal fin spines are only for defence.
-They do what they have always done and stay hidden and motionless in their habitat with their venomous dorsal fin spines erect as a defence.
-Stonefish sometimes wash up near the shoreline or on beaches where humans may step on them or pick them up.
-So, strictly speaking any injury suffered by a human is self-inflicted – You ventured into its habitat, stepped on it or touched it.
-You didn't leave the animal alone and got stung.
+Their venomous dorsal fin spines are solely for defence.
+They remain hidden and motionless in their habitat with their venomous dorsal fin spines erect as a defence mechanism.
+Sometimes, stonefish wash up near the shoreline or on beaches, where humans may accidentally step on them or pick them up.
+Therefore, any injury suffered by a human is self-inflicted – you ventured into its habitat, stepped on it, or touched it.
+If you leave the animal alone, you won't get stung.

 Stonefish Sting Can a Stonefish Kill You?